 These are families where anger is used to control and manipulate.
 There is no safety nor security, and atrocious acts of violence and manipulation can happen in a vicious cycle.
 So maybe you tried to protect yourself as best you could.

 “I knew better than to make Mom mad.”

 “When we’d hear Dad’s car in the driveway, we’d all run to our rooms.”

-Family members can be so dominated by the abuser that to disagree would only lead to further torment.
-They know not to rock the boat, or their own private hell will begin all over again.
-Many times it does anyway, no matter what they do or say, or don’t do or say.
+You could’ve been so dominated by a parental abuser that to disagree would only lead to further torment.
+You learned not to rock the boat, or your own private hell would begin all over again.
+And the confusing thing?
+Many times it did anyway, no matter what you said or did, or didn’t do or say.

 As a child growing up in these families, you can become very angry.
 There is no safe outlet for emotions.
 In an attempt to deal with that anger, you might ultimately become an abuser yourself, you might try to fight back (which can be dangerous), you might become invisible, or you might try to escape in some other ways such as substance abuse, an eating disorder, obsessive athleticism — anything to escape from your real world.

 You don’t have to be governed by what you experienced in an abusive family.
 It’s important that you work through that trauma so that you aren’t continuing the coping skills you adopted as a child.
 With time and patience, what you experienced can be worked through; it’s finally safe to have your own identity.

 One last word: I always suggest that it’s helpful to predict what might bring up conflict within you, and take responsibility for that.
 If you’re going to get mad or be irritated by another family member doing or saying what they always do and say, then predict that will happen – and plan a better response to it.
 This is far better than you then doing and saying what you always do and say, especially when it leads to worse conflict.

 You can change your own behavior.
 That’s it.
 That’s what you have control over.